 The Japanese term “Andon” (アンドン) means “light” or “lamp,” and it comes from a manufacturing concept developed in the 1930s.
+Today, industries across the world use Andon systems to signal issues in the production process.

 If anyone pulls the cord, production halts immediately, directing all the managers’ attention towards fixing the problem.
 This allows the business to achieve long-term operational success rather than short-term productivity.

-Implementing an Andon system
+Implementing an Andon System

 The biggest benefit of deploying an Andon system is that it teaches employees to be proactive when they notice problems in the process.
 Not only is this invaluable for maintaining product quality standards, but it also helps to create a strong safety culture.